-Keeping visibility to and addressing the needs of our Service members, Veterans and their Families through the hosting of or participating in Special Events/Workshops (PTSD-Trauma Workshops) Concerts, Speaking and Public – Military Support Events (Army Ten Miler, Warrior Games).
+Keeping visibility on and addressing the needs of our Service members, Veterans and their Families through the hosting of or participation in Special Events/Workshops (PTSD-Trauma Workshops) Concerts, Speaking and Multi-Media Events.

-Annual year-round support and Challenge America (July, November- National Packing events).
-Our goals are to ensure every deployed Service Member receive a care package, through regional and local partnerships.
+Annual year-round support and Challenge America (National Packing events).
+Our goals are to ensure every deployed Service Member, Veteran in a VA hospital or VA home receives a care package, through regional and local partnerships.

 Wounded Warrior Path To Strength (WWPTS)

-WWPTS is a partnership developed over many years through a “ Core Value of Giving Back” with DELL, Microsoft, Sprint, Verizon and AT&T. Through the maturity of this program we are able to provided Hardware Capital (Dell Laptop-with MS Office and Windows OS), Knowledge Capital (Four Days of MS certified training) Social Capital (Active broadband) used to access the internet anywhere – connect to Family, Unit, Case workers,AKO and the Microsoft on-line academy to complete the individual course modules to receive Microsoft Certifications.
-These are critical tools for our Service members to continue their training, job placement and education, as well as stay connected with family, social and professional networks/organizations.
+WWPTS is a classroom / bedside computer program for our Wounded Service members – It is a partnership developed with Dell, Microsoft, Verizon and Sprint.
+Through the maturity of this program we are able to provided Hardware Capital (Dell Laptop-with MS Office and Windows OS), Knowledge Capital (Four Days of MS classes from certified Microsoft Instructors) and Social Capital (Active broadband-AT&T, Verizon or Sprint) used to access the internet anywhere - connect to Family, Unit, Case workers and the Microsoft on-line academy to complete the individual course modules to receive Microsoft Certifications.
+These are critical tools for our Service members to continue their training and education, and stay connected with family, social and professional networks/organizations.